For Providers

-Press 2 to contact the NC-PAL Perinatal Psychiatry team for questions about patients who are pregnant or or patients who are up to one year postpartum.
-(Available through the Maternal Mental Health MATTERS program.)
+• Press 2 to contact the NC-PAL Perinatal Psychiatry team for questions about pregnant patients or patients up to one year postpartum.
+(Through collaboration with the Maternal Mental Health MATTERS program.)

 Getting Enrolled

-Primary care providers in the state of North Carolina are invited to enroll in NC-PAL.
+Primary care providers in North Carolina are invited to enroll in NC-PAL.
 This includes physicians, nurse practitioners, and physician assistants.

 Practice Staff